Bone Marrow Transplant Cost in Dubai

 Procedure

-How Bone Marrow Transplant is Performed?
+Bone Marrow Transplant Is Dubai

 Bone marrow cells from your donor will be extracted a day or two before your procedure if you are undergoing an allogeneic transplant.
 Your own cells will be obtained from the stem cell bank if they are needed.